kylpo/notes/dev/Web-vs-Native.md

   - Though it may one day get enough bells and whistles to become compelling: [Microsoft is experimenting with tabs in File Explorer and other apps on Windows 10 | Windows Central](http://m.windowscentral.com/windows-10-tabbed-shell)

 ## Examples of a richer user experience
+### Maps
+Bullshit that the UI for gmaps has two-finger scroll as zoom and browser BACK/FORWARD.

+It should be the native way (apple maps) of two-finger panning, then pinch to zoom.
+This is the superior UX.
+There should be no debate.

 ## Examples of an inferior user experience